-The College maintains an Emergency Response Plan that outlines the responsibilities of campus departments during emergencies.
+The College maintains an Incident Response Plan that outlines the responsibilities of campus departments during emergencies and/or situations that require or would best be served by employing similar response strategies.
 This plan outlines incident priorities, campus organization, and specific responsibilities of particular departments or positions.
 RMCAD departments are responsible for developing emergency response and continuity of operations plans for their areas and staff.